gearglow/ReptiliaWithATwist/The List.md

 +++++

-### Hogwarts, Chamber of Secrets	1994/11/02 08:30
+### Chamber of Secrets, Hogwarts	1994/11/02 08:30

 The next morning Elysia and company met the Gringotts team in the Entrance Hall.

 "Ah, Miss Potter," Claymore said.
 "When I heard about the basilisk I just had to come see for myself."

 "Good to see you, Claymore," Elysia said.
 "And I told you, call me Ellie.
-Blood still flowing, heads still rolling?"
+Gold still flowing, heads still rolling?"

 Claymore laughed.
 "Always, Ellie."